-For small $k$, $k$-CVRP has drawn independent interests.
-For unit-demand $3$-CVRP, ITP has a ratio of $2$.
-Based on the $25/33$-approximation algorithm for MAX TSP on general graphs~\cite{HassinR00}, Bazgan \emph{et al.}~\cite{BazganHM05} proposed an $1.990$-approximation algorithm, which is the first improvement to our knowledge.
-Using the best-known $4/5$-approximation algorithm for MAX TSP~\cite{DudyczMPR17}, the ratio of their algorithm can be further improved to $1.934$.
-For unit-demand $4$-CVRP, ITP has a ratio of $2.125$.
-Anily and Bramel~\cite{4cvrp} showed an approximation algorithm for capacitated TSP with pickups and deliveries.
-Their algorithm can be applied to unit-demand $k$-CVRP and achieve a better ratio only for the case of $k=4$.
-The ratio is $1.750$, which is also the best-known result.
+For small $k$, $k$-CVRP has garnered independent interest~\cite{4cvrp,HassinR00,BompadreDO06}.
+For unit-demand 3-CVRP, ITP achieves an approximation ratio of $2$.
+Based on the $\frac{25}{33}$-approximation algorithm for MAX TSP on general graphs~\cite{HassinR00}, Bazgan \emph{et al.}~\cite{BazganHM05} proposed a $1.990$-approximation algorithm, marking the first known improvement.
+Leveraging the best-known $\frac{4}{5}$-approximation algorithm for MAX TSP~\cite{DudyczMPR17}, the approximation ratio of their algorithm can be further improved to $1.934$.
+For unit-demand 4-CVRP, ITP achieves an approximation ratio of 2.125.
+Anily and Bramel~\cite{4cvrp} proposed an approximation algorithm for \emph{Capacitated TSP with Pickups and Deliveries}, demonstrating that their algorithm can be applied to unit-demand \(k\)-CVRP.
+Their approach achieves an improved approximation ratio only for the case \(k=4\), with an approximation ratio of 1.750, which remains the best-known result.

-Apart from the above algorithms, there is another way to solve $k$-CVRP: reduce it to a more general problem, called the \emph{minimum weight $k$-set cover problem}~\cite{chvatal1979greedy,hassin2005better,gupta2023local}.
-In the reduction, each feasible tour is seen as a $k$-set.
-Since there are $n^{O(k)}$ feasible tours, the reduction is polynomial when $k$ is a constant.
-Recently, Gupta \emph{et al.}~\cite{gupta2023local} improved the ratio for the minimum weight $k$-set cover problem to $\min\{H_k-\frac{1}{8k},\ H_k-\sum_{i=1}^{k}\frac{\log i}{8ki}\}$, where $H_k = \sum_{i=1}^k\frac{1}{i}$ is the $k$-th harmonic number.
-For $k=3$, the ratio can achieve 1.792, which is even better than all previous ratios for splittable and unit-demand 3-CVRP.
-Furthermore, this algorithm leads to the best ratio for unsplittable $k$-CVRP with $k\leq 9$.
+In addition to the aforementioned algorithms, another approach for solving \(k\)-CVRP with \(k = O(1)\) is to reduce it to the more general \emph{minimum weight \(k\)-set cover problem}~\cite{chvatal1979greedy,hassin2005better,gupta2023local}.
+By treating each feasible tour as a \(k\)-set, this reduction applies to both unit-demand \(k\)-CVRP and unsplittable \(k\)-CVRP.
+For splittable \(k\)-CVRP, it can be shown that the problem is equivalent to unit-demand \(k\)-CVRP when \(k = n^{O(1)}\).
+Since there are \(n^{O(k)}\) feasible tours, the reduction remains polynomial for \(k = O(1)\).
+Recently, Gupta \emph{et al.}~\cite{gupta2023local} improved the approximation ratio for the minimum weight \(k\)-set cover problem to \(\min\{H_k - \frac{1}{8k}, H_k - \sum_{i=1}^{k}\frac{\log i}{8ki}\}\), where \(H_k = \sum_{i=1}^k\frac{1}{i}\) is the \(k\)-th harmonic number.
+For \(k = 3\), this achieves an approximation ratio of 1.792, surpassing all previous results for both splittable 3-CVRP and unit-demand 3-CVRP.
+Furthermore, this algorithm yields the best-known approximation ratio for unsplittable \(k\)-CVRP when \(k \leq 9\).